intelsdi-x/swan/scripts/jupyter/README.md

 ## Visualizing data using Jupyter

 We are using [plotly](https://plot.ly/) interactive plots.
-There are some already prepared function for plots the data directly in Jupyter, like:
+There are some already prepared function for plotting the data directly in Jupyter, like:

 ```python